nrawat151290/Ally-Assignment/README.md

 1. Filter selection will reset the list to show limited results.
 2. Multiple filters can be selected.
-3. Selecting all filters will render the entire data.
+3. Complete selection/unselection will render the entire data.